Toko · Consistency reference

 This vendor has no inventory, so there are no collections to price here yet.
 Stage some minted tokens in the Inventory step and each of their collections will appear here, ready to price.

-07 ·Requirement editor — accordionsOpened from "Edit" on a tier — the same four-concept editor as the collection's Claim defaults (Cost · Requirements · Restrictions · Rewards), pre-filled with the copied default.
-Claim cost sits at the top (free / ICP / ICRC-1); each requirement type is its own accordion.
-Requirements combine with AND — more gates means fewer eligible collectors.
-TokoToken (hold from a collection), Restrictions and Rewards are disabled teasers (coming soon).
+07 ·Requirement editor — accordionsOpened from "Edit" on a tier — the same editor concepts as the collection defaults (Cost · Requirements · Restrictions · Rewards), pre-filled with the copied default.
+Claim cost sits at the top (free, or an accepted currency); each requirement type is its own accordion.
+Requirements combine with AND — more gates means fewer eligible collectors, and when the stake gates ship a tier can carry an NNS and an SNS gate (ANDed, one of each).
+Whitelists are one gate, not many: selecting several lists merges them into a single de-duplicated eligible list — a collector needs to appear on any one of them, never all.
+Authorable in V1: whitelists + the two stake gates (ratified 2026-07-22 — full editor states in the stake-gates gallery; the SNS editor caps at one row).
+Holds-tokens-from-a-collection remains a disabled teaser — front-end V2, backend schema ships in V1 — as are Restrictions and Rewards.
 Promo / redemption codes aren't here — they're project-level code sets (future).

 Edit · Spring Foxes · Rare